Polish alphabet. Polish alphabet with transcription, pronunciation and translation. Soft sounds of the Polish alphabet

 4. [en], [on] - dz, s.’

-In pronunciation, [A] fluctuates between [OH] and [OU].
-Note that [H] is not pronounced the same as the English ending [-ing].
+In pronunciation, [A] fluctuates between [ON] and [OU].
+Please note that [H] is not pronounced the same as the English ending [-ing].

 It is read as [EN] after soft consonants, and as [OH] after hard ones.
-In these variations, the nasal character that the endings of words carry is preserved.
+These variations retain the nasal character of word endings.

 [E] in sound fluctuates between [EN] and [EU].
-For this letter, the same rules apply as for the letter [A].
+The same rules apply for this letter as for the letter [A].
 How [E] this letter is pronounced in colloquial speech.

 Consonants